bitgreen/bitgreen-node/cache-engine/README.md

 ## Impact Actions - Query Impact Actions Configuration

-You can query the configuration of impact actions in the system by the following GET
+You can query the configuration of impact actions in the system by the following GET:

 ```sh
 https://testnode.bitg.org:9443/impactactions